treimers/bunit/readme.md

 In the subdirectory "cases" there is a JSON file for each test case.
 This can be helpful for the analysis.

 The folder "prereqs" contains files with the commands of the prerequisites and their outputs (stdout and stderr).
-If there are problems, these files can help.
+If there are problems, these files can be examinated.

-The same git for the test execution.
+The same files are created for the test execution.
 The folder "runs" contains files for the commands "setup", "teardown" and "command" and their outputs.

 A file with all variables "vars.txt" is also stored in this folder.